 When passengers get seated for their flight, one of the first messages they receive is to turn off their phones or place them in airplane mode. . .
 When the plane lands, usually even before the announcement is made, passengers take their phones out of airplane mode.
 There is a cacophony of buzzes and rings . . . that were waiting for access to be restored.
 When students enter school, much of their lives is left outside the doors.
 The expected focus is academics and achievement.
 The only student factors considered are where they are academically and any behavior and activities inside the building.
 Unlike the staff, the students are kept in airplane mode.
 This environment makes [it] difficult to attend to the whole child for learning important college and career readiness skills. (pp. 57-58)

 Any master teacher reading this central metaphor—one to which McCarthy returns as a short-hand for why the differentiated strategy works—quickly realizes the power in this simple and relatable comparison.
 Long before this 2017 title, educators were discussing Maslow and the myriad needs children brought to school; wrap-around services, child psychologists, school resource officers and even DARE programs have long attended to physical, psychological and social needs of the children in our care for a large portion of their waking hours.
 However, McCarthy’s examples are more subtle and targeted to learner needs and interest; for example, McCarthy posits, if Michael is out of his seat most of the time and works on late work instead of focusing on the lesson at hand, does it matter that at home he manages his house and three younger siblings while his parents work three jobs to survive?
 What might he need, and how might he learn differently, when we consider that fact?
 If Angel struggles and completes only 50 percent of her work, what might watching her social media accounts—with a million plus YouTube followers—tell us about how she might value school more if we knew about her social justice causes?
 By switching the conversation both to academics and to needs that operate more like a switch than a constant, McCarthy provides a different take on how to address the factors that affect student learning differently in each day, each context, perhaps down to each learning standard.
-In this way, he integrates differentiation as an authentic need—as basic as food, clothing, shelter, comfort.
-He accurately frames four sources for differentiating the whole students—academic data, interest, community life, and classroom culture—to give us practical resources by which to practice our best pedagogy.
-Because airplane mode should be eliminated in equal measure when it comes to student assessment, to pre-planning, to choices in instructional strategies, etc., McCarthy returns to the metaphor several times to prove succinctly a profound point, that “fair instruction is not equal.
+He explains through this central metaphor that “fair instruction is not equal.
 Learner needs are diverse.
 While there is an overlapping of needs that are common to some part of a group of learners, differentiation in an integral component” (p.
 64).